HITECHCRIME/HC_SG51_Colorized_World/README.md

 ```

 [CHORUS 1]
+colorized world
-colorized world with no scars
+with no scars
-i only wanted no wars no fights
+i only wanted
+no wars no fights
 no separate worlds aye ya (reverb)

-often words make our dimensions feel cold
+often words make
+our dimensions feel cold
-i don't feel a thing is what i tell myself
+i don't feel a thing
+is what i tell myself
 every day ya (reverb)

 -----------------------------------------------------

 [VERSE 1]
+preach words,
-preach words, they don't mean a thing
+they don't mean a thing
-same a thing same to everyone
+same a thing
+same to everyone
 just for you the chosen one,
-fast to reap, different everything,
+fast to reap,

+different everything,
 that's where hate comes in
-no simple minds who knows (when) -
+no simple minds who knows (when)
-what next day'll bring ya
+what next day'll bring ya (reverb)

-painting grey on a masterpiece
-seeking all waste among order
-throttle fully bent,

 make it clear to trust me (i say)
 say it through the tears (tears)
 then again twin soul seperate flames

+painting grey
+on a masterpiece
+seeking all waste
+among order
+throttle fully bent

 truly only thing is my own cause
 own charge own retreat